nalindaDJ/notiJ/README.md

 =====
 Is a simple notification plugin which can be plug and play with any jQuery based applications.
 This is specially designed for simple needs.

-There are lots of other options will come in future updates.
+There are some more options will come with future updates.

 ***